Andre601/mkdocs-materialx/docs/customization.md

 If you want to alter the HTML source (e.g. add or remove some parts), you can extend the theme.
-MkDocs supports [theme extension], an easy way to override parts of Material for MkDocs without forking from git.
+MkDocs supports [theme extension], an easy way to override parts of MaterialX for MkDocs without forking from git.
 This ensures that you can update to the latest version more easily.

   [theme extension]: https://www.mkdocs.org/user-guide/customizing-your-theme/#using-the-theme-custom_dir

 ### Setup and theme structure

-Enable Material for MkDocs as usual in `mkdocs.yml`, and create a new folder for `overrides` which you then reference using the [`custom_dir`][custom_dir]
+Enable MaterialX for MkDocs as usual in `mkdocs.yml`, and create a new folder for `overrides` which you then reference using the [`custom_dir`][custom_dir]
 setting: